Moreholidays December Wright Brothers Day

 History and Origin of White Elephant Day

 Bob Matthews from Rochester, NY created White Elephant Wednesday in 2023.
 The objective of this holiday is to enjoy a little holiday cheer by giving and receiving laugh-inducing gifts.
 Trading these gifts is best enjoyed by playing the game in a small group setting.
 Matthews has played this game many times and says it’s “always a blast”.
+It is popular with scouting and church groups, too.
+Based upon personal experience, Matthews stresses that it is important to explain the objective of the game and the rules before it is played.
+Also, make sure the participants understand the game is played with gag gifts, and not necessarily gifts the recipient will want to take home.

 Related Holidays